iankitnegi/iankitnegi/README.md

 I'm on a journey to become a Data Analyst specializing in Machine Learning. 🌟

-### About Me
+### About Me 😇
-Aspiring Data Analyst with a passion for numbers and data visualization, looking to align my career with Machine Learning. 📊✨
+Aspiring Data Analyst with a passion for numbers and data visualization, looking to align my career with Machine Learning.
-🧮 I love playing with numbers and enjoy the intricacies of mathematics.
+- I love playing with numbers and enjoy the intricacies of mathematics.
-📊 Experienced in Power BI and Excel for insightful data visualization.
+- Experienced in Power BI and Excel for insightful data visualization.
-📈 Practicing MySQL for data management and querying.
+- Practicing MySQL for data management and querying.
-🌱 Currently learning Python to advance my skills in data analysis and machine learning.
+- Currently learning Python to advance my skills in data analysis and machine learning.

-## Goals
+## Goals 🌏
-My goal is to utilize my analytical skills to make data-driven decisions based on mathematical principles, starting as a data analyst and progressing towards expertise in machine learning, creating impactful solutions along the way.🌍
+My goal is to utilize my analytical skills to make data-driven decisions based on mathematical principles, starting as a data analyst and progressing towards expertise in machine learning, creating impactful solutions along the way.

 ## Skills 💪